-Performance outcomes Acceptable outcomes Complies Comments PO10 Reconfiguring a lot must assist in the implementation of a Pedestrian and cycle movement network to achieve safe, attractive and efficient pedestrian and cycle networks.
-AO10 No acceptable outcome is provided. n/a Not applicable.
-Public transport network PO11 Where a site includes or adjoins a future public transport corridor or future public transport site identified through a structure planning process, development: (a) does not prejudice the future provision of the identified infrastructure; (b) appropriately treats the common boundary with the future corridor; and (c) provides opportunities to integrate with the adjoining corridor where a it will include an element which will attract pedestrian movement.
-AO11 No acceptable outcome is provided. n/a Not applicable.
-Residential subdivision 4042 2/2 Not applicable PO12 Residential lots are: (a) provided in a variety of sizes to accommodate housing choice and diversity; and (b) located to increase variety and avoid large areas of similar lot sizes.
-AO12 No acceptable outcome is provided. n/a Not applicable.
-Rural residential zone PO13 New lots are only created in the Rural residential zone where land is located within the 4,000m 2 precinct, the 1 hectare precinct or the 2 hectare precinct.
-AO13 No acceptable outcome is provided. ~ No new lots will be created.
-Additional provisions for greenfield development only
+Performance outcomes Acceptable outcomes Complies Comments PO10 Reconfiguring a lot must assi in the implementation of Pedestrian and cycle movement network to achieve safe, attractive and efficied pedestrian and cycle network a is provided. e e nt n/a Not applicable.
+Public transport network • PO11 Where a site includes adjoins a future public transport corridor or future public transport site identified throug a structure planning process development: (a) does not prejudice the future provision of the identified infrastructure; (b) appropriately treats the common boundary with the future corridor; and (c) provides opportunities to integrate with the adjoining corridor where a it will include an element which will attraspedestrian movement. ic h ss, n/a Not applicable.
+Residential subdivision 4040 n/a Not applicable PO12 Residential lots are: (a) provided in a variety of sizes to accommodate housing choice and diversity; and (b) located to increase variety and avoid large areas of similar lot sizes AO12 No acceptable outcome is provided. n/a Not applicable.
+Rural residential zone PO13 New lots are only created in the Rural residential zone whe land is located within the 4,000m2 precinct, the 1 hectate precinct or the 2 hectate precinct. e provided. e e e • The subject land is in the 2 hectare precinct.
+Additional provisions for g eenfield development only